 If you or a loved one has suffered an injury due to negligence, our trial attorneys can help.
 Our team represents:

 - Passengers who were injured as a result of a rail accident

 - Pedestrians who were hit and subsequently injured at railroad crossings

 - Passengers and drivers of other vehicles who collide with a train

 - Families of individuals who were tragically killed in a train or subway related accident

 Train companies also have an obligation to keep their workers safe from harm under the Federal Employers’ Liability Act (FELA).
 Railroad workers injured on the job may be entitled to file a claim.
 When a railroad worker tragically dies on the job, family members may file a FELA lawsuit on behalf of their deceased loved one.

 Practical and aggressive representation from experienced Fort Lauderdale train accident lawyers

 The Fort Lauderdale rail accident attorneys at Yeboah Law Group understand how tragic and challenging these circumstances are for both the victims and families of public transportation and mass transit accidents.
 You have legal rights that must be met, and we are here to assist you through the claims process.
 If you were hurt in a train accident in South Florida, we want to help.
-Call 1-800-TELL-SAM or fill out our contact form to learn more.
+Call 954-764-2338 or fill out our contact form to learn more.

 Se habla español